|Max Cruise Speed||360 KIAS|

 Note - If you want to be even more realistic for this landing and use flaps 10 or want to test out flaps 35 remember to adjust the GPWS LANDING FLAP knob.
 The Ground Proximity Warning System (GPWS) will otherwise warn you about your flap configuration on short final.
-This is currently not modeled (6th August 2017) but might be in the future.
+This alert is currently not modeled (20th August 2018) but might be in the future.

 When speed is stabilized look up to the overhead panel and set the bleed strength to MIN.
 This increases engine performance which we would need in case of a go-around.
 In L.A. the go-around is not difficult, there are not mountains near the airport that we would have to climb over.
 In front of us is just the Pacific Ocean, so we can leave the engine bleeds on but we're going to reduce the demand by setting the strength to MIN.

 With the ILS1 and ILS2 set to the same frequency, same course and good signal, ILS1 and ILS2 selected as navigation sources and LOC and GS captured the PFDs will show “DUAL FD” up and right of the attitude indicator.
 The HSI SEL button on the Flight Guidance Control Panel (FGCP) points left and right indicating that the autopilot is using both navigation receivers.
 In case one LOC or GS is lost on either PFD the HSI will switch to the remaining good side to keep the approach.

 Additional requirements for the category 2 ILS approach with this DUAL FD mode are two identical decision heights on left and right PFD, both below 200ft (CAT 2) and, of course, working radar altimeters.